 Multi-team setup using API Ownership

 Our API Ownership concept is implemented for most of the Dashboard functionally.
-For example, if a user is the owner of the API and has enough permissions, they can access all the policies which contain his API, see the developers who subscribed to his policies, manage key requests only for his APIs, and so forth.
+For example, if a user is the owner of the API and has enough permissions, they can access all the policies which contain their APIs, see the developers who subscribed their policies, manage key requests only for their APIs, and so forth.

 Enabling API Ownership